ladybug-tools/butterfly/README.md

 ========================================
 A light python API for creating and running [OpenFoam](http://www.openfoam.org/) cases for CFD simulation.

-**Chekc [Wiki](https://github.com/ladybug-tools/butterfly/wiki) to get started with butterfly and butterfly plugin for Grasshopper and DynamoBIM.**
+**See the [Wiki](https://github.com/ladybug-tools/butterfly/wiki) to get started with butterfly and butterfly plugin for Grasshopper and DynamoBIM.**

 API documentation
 ========================================